alicebob/pgsnap/README.md

 ## How does it work?
-When we create pgsnap, we will create a postgresql proxy, that will be used to get message that send/receive between app and postgres.
-At first run, or when we don't have the snapshot file, it will create the snapshot file and save it.

-At the second run the proxy would not connect to the real postgres server, and instead read the snapshot file and response accordingly to the app.
+In a normal test run pgsnap we will create a postgresql proxy, that will be used to record the postgres requests and responses and stores it in a .txt file.
+If you run the test with `PGREPLAY=1` set in the environment pgsnap will create a fake postgres server, and replay the recorded traffic, erroring if it gets something unexpected.
+There is no need to have a real postgres around anymore in replay mode.

 ### First run
 ```mermaid